xxradar/debugging_kubernetes/readme.md

 ```

 ### Usecase 3: Accessing a node
+The first usecases discussed focus on debugging a troublesome pod.
+In some cases we might need to debug and troubleshoot the kuberetes node.
-Inspecting a node typically requires SSH access and requires private/public keys to access the node.
+Inspecting a node typically requires SSH access and requires probably private/public keys to access the node.
 The node OS should also have all the debugging tools installed.
 But maybe, there is a simpler solution!<br><br>
 First pick a node
 ```
 kubectl get no